djalbat/lively-cli/README.md

 </script>
 ```

 It is strongly recommended that you use this only in development versions of your website.
 You could make use of a templating system to include it only when a certain environment variable is set, for example.
-In these cases, assuming that the above snippet will suffice, you can import it from the package directly:
+In these cases, assuming that the above snippet will suffice, you can import it directly:

 ```
 import { liveReloadSnippet } from "lively-cli";

-/// Include in the relevant templte HTML somehow
+... // Include the live reload snippet in the relevant templte HTML somehow
 ```

 Once you have started Lively, refresh your browser and, assuming that the above snippet is present, the page will be reloaded whenever the watched files change.